- About Flexbox

 Flexbox is not the solution to everything by itself.
 It’s like a team player in a great soccer game.
 Every player is valuable, but they all play a different role.
 If one player has to play for 2 positions, the team is compromised.
 The same applies to building.
 If you try to use Flexbox for everything (and end up nesting it a lot) the page will be compromised, and will be harder to manage.
 While you can get away with that, there are tools out there that will help you to make this process easier (such as CSS Grid).

-I have learnt most of what I know about front-end development from Lynda.com, including Flexbox.
+Lynda.com is a good resource for learning front-end development, including Flexbox.
 Because Flexbox is quite simple to understand, I don’t think it is necessary to take an online course.
 You will be able to capture it faster by reading and understanding the basics.
 Then jump straight into the code and learn by practicing.

 Practice by Playing